F

 It is usually submitted at the time of joining or shortly thereafter, ideally before the first payroll is processed by the new employer.

-Information Required in Form 12B
+What Information Is Required in Form 12B?

 • Name and address of the previous employer